xlcnd/isbnlib/README.rst

     The output can be formatted as ``bibtex``, ``csl`` (CSL-JSON), ``msword``, ``endnote``, ``refworks``, ``opf`` or ``json`` (BibJSON) bibliographic formats with ``registry.bibformatters``.
-    Now, you can extend the functionality of this function by adding pluggins, more metadata providers or new bibliographic formatters (check_ for available pluggins).
+    Now, you can extend the functionality of this function by adding pluggins, more metadata providers or new bibliographic formatters (check_ for available pluggins -- **please, be carefull, there are many bogus packages in pypi!**).

 ``editions(isbn, service='merge')``
     Returns the list of ISBNs of editions related with this ISBN.
 By default